oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-1-application-oracle-rest-api-walkthrough/application-oracle-rest-api-walkthrough.md

 6. Manipulating the **`GET`** request:

    But let's say you are a developer, and you've been provided with a set of Oracle REST APIs like these.
-On the surface, they are simple enough, but you actually wield much more power than you may realize - with query parameters!
+On the surface, they are simple enough.
+Still, you wield much more power than you may realize - with query parameters!

    Try this.
-Take the URI we just used, add this to the end:
+Take the URI we just used, and add this to the end:

      ```
      <copy>?q={"$orderby":{"museum_lat":"ASC"}}</copy>